 Typical periods offered: Fall

-ART 5090 Workshops
+ART 5090 Workshop 2

-MFA in Visual Art students participate in a minimum of three workshops each semester for their first three semesters.
+MFA in Visual Art students participate in a minimum of three workshops each semester for their first two semesters.
 Workshops are defined as one-day experiences that allow students to gain valuable skills in low risk/high commitment settings including Fox Fridays in the Sam Fox School, the Skandalaris Center, The Teaching Center--all on the Washington University campus--and also in settings around St. Louis.
 At the end of each semester, students prepare a written report summarizing workshops attended and skills acquired.
 Participation in Workshops is certified by the student's faculty mentor and evaluated on a pass/fail basis.

 Credit 1 unit.